bowmanmc/qb001-hello_d3/src/w01-Hello_D3.md

 data.
 In this case, it will be a string object containing a greeting from our greetings array.

-Great work!
+Ok, good job!
 You should now have an unordered list of greetings displayed below the Hello D3 heading on your page.
-The output of the JavaScript you just typed in should look like:
+The output of the JavaScript you just typed in will result in the following HTML:

 {% highlight HTML %}
 <div id=“message”>